rocky-linux/documentation/docs/books/nvchad/install_nvim.md

     git clone https://github.com/neovim/neovim
     ```

     Once the operation is finished, we will have a folder named *neovim* containing all the necessary files.
-The next step is to checkout the stable branch, and then configure and compile the sources with the `make` command.
+The next step is to check out the stable branch, and then configure and compile the sources with the `make` command.

     ```bash
     cd ~/lab/build/neovim/